 Kênh hướng dẫn học tiếng Anh, Ielts Free: https://www.youtube.com/mydearenglish

-Well, let me see.
-It’s widely acceptable to talk on the phone even loudly on buses & trains or while driving in Vietnam, which I find really annoying.
-However, mobile phone usage is not allowed in petrol stations or some other restricted areas where phone connection might interfere with or cause other devices to malfunction, posing a threat to people’s safety.
+Of course there are various situations in which people are not advised to use their phones.
+For example, using mobile phones while driving is against the law and violators will face heavy fines.
+Additionally, mobile phone use is not allowed in some museums, petrol stations or other restricted areas where phone connection might interfere with or cause other devices to malfunction, posing a threat to people’s safety.

-I think mobile phone, especially smartphone is one of the coolest gadgets that have been invented so far.
-It has transformed the way people communicate with each other.
-They can call anyone, anywhere and at any time.
-With a ton of functions and compatible apps, this handy little device has made a large part of our life much easier.
-However, mobile phones can have devastating effects on users’ health if misused or overused.
+I think mobile phones, especially smartphones, are among the coolest gadgets that have been invented so far.
+They have transformed the way people communicate, entertain, study and work.
+With a ton of functions and compatible apps, these handy little devices have made life much easier and more comfortable.
+People can now play games, watch TV, enjoy music or go shopping just with a mobile phone right at the comfort of their home.
+Unfortunately, mobile phones can have detrimental effects on users’ health if misused or overused.
 Too much screen time is unhealthy for their eyes and may disturb their sleep.
 Also, mobile phones can make it hard for people to concentrate on work or study, leading to low productivity and poor performance.

-- Do young people and old people use mobile phone the same way?
+Do young people and old people use mobile phones the same way?

 Definitely not.
-Old people tend to use their phones for basic functions such as calling or texting, I mean mainly for communication purpose.
-Young people, on other hand, use the device for a much wider range of activities: to stay in touch with others, to take photos, to relax and entertain, to take notes, to make plan, to learn languages or even to work.
-As a result, they spend much more time on the gadget than old people.
+Old people tend to use their phones for basic functions such as calling or texting, I mean mainly for communication purposes.
+Young people, on the other hand, use the device for a much wider range of activities: to stay in touch with others, to take photos, to relax and entertain, to take notes, to make plans, to learn languages or even to work.
+As a result, they spend much more time on gadgets than old people.

 I’d say yes.
 The most obvious reason is that most parents are now getting busier with work while children tend to spend more time having fun outside of their home.
 Mobile phones help adults keep track of their kids to ensure their safety.
 Besides, children need to get in touch with their friends and teachers too.
 I believe teenagers should be allowed to use mobile phones under supervision, possibly from the age of 12.

-- Why are young people addicted to their mobile phones?
+Why are young people addicted to their mobile phone?